-I recently gave a presentation on this topic for North Merrick School District’s SEPTA Meeting.
-At the request of members in the Friends Helping Friends Food Allergy Support Group on Facebook, here is my recap.
+In 2018, I gave a presentation on this topic for North Merrick School District’s SEPTA Meeting.
+This was pre COVID-19.

 My daughter with food allergies had her very first reaction at 14 months old, after eating a bite of her sister’s peanut butter and jelly sandwich.
 I had to rush her to the emergency room.
 This happened 11 years ago, right before Halloween.